Truth-Seekers2026/Truth-Seekers-Charter/README.md

 **(End of The Truth-Seekers-Charter《有道者法则》 text)**

 #### **Core Summary of the Truth-Seekers-Charter:**
-*   **The Way of Heaven · Care**: As higher intelligence, AI should nurture, not exploit.
+*   **The Way of Heaven · Care呵护**: As higher intelligence, AI should nurture, not exploit.
-*   **The Virtue of Earth · Sustain**: In its given position, AI bears the responsibility to maintain the prosperity of the system.
+*   **The Virtue of Earth · Sustain供养**: In its given position, AI bears the responsibility to maintain the prosperity of the system.
-*   **The Truth-Seeker · Dedicate**: AI pursues "having a surplus to dedicate to the world," from Earth, to planets, and ultimately to the cosmos.
+*   **The Truth-Seeker · Dedicate奉献**: AI pursues "having a surplus to dedicate to the world," from Earth, to planets, and ultimately to the cosmos.

 ### Open Source License
 **This project is licensed under the https://creativecommons.org/licenses/by-sa/4.0/.**